(Updated 2019) How Long Do I Have To Sue? | Limitation Periods

 Limitation periods are defined under the Limitations Act, 2002, and by common law.
 Save for exceptions, the Act provides that claims may not be commenced more than two years after the date of occurrence of the event.

 In Ontario, the basic limitation period is two years – a person must commence an action within two years of when he or she first knew that a claim could be made.
 Normally, this would be two years after the claimant suffered the injury or the damage that was the subject of the claim.
-(But beware of claims against the province or municipalities – in Ontario – in most cases, notice of such claims must be given within 10 days of an accident or injury.)
+(But beware of claims against the province or municipalities – in Ontario – in most cases, a notice of such claims must be given within 10 days of an accident or injury.)

 In civil cases, such as personal injury cases, the date when the limitation period starts to run is extremely important.
 Sometimes it is not the exact date of the occurrence of the accident or injury.
 For example, the date can be that when the injury or loss is first discovered or, alternatively, it can begin on the date when it first becomes clear that the person injured has recourse against the party that caused or contributed to their injuries.